d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Submitting patches and bug reports ──────────────────────────────────

-  The best way to get in touch with the `sweep' maintainers is via [the sweep mailing list].
+  The best way to get in touch with the Sweep maintainers is via [the sweep mailing list].

-  The command `M-x sweeprolog-submit-bug-report' can be used to easily contact the `sweep' maintainers from within Emacs.
-This command opens a new buffer with a message template ready to be sent to the `sweep' mailing list.
+  The command `M-x sweeprolog-submit-bug-report' can be used to easily contact the Sweep maintainers from within Emacs.
+This command opens a new buffer with a message template ready to be sent to the Sweep mailing list.